karllhughes/learn/_posts/2022-03-12-the-ultimate-list-of-developer-newsletters.md

 **[Web Tools Weekly](https://webtoolsweekly.com/)**

-Web Tools Weekly is a front-end development and web design newsletter with a focus on tools
+Web Tools Weekly is a front-end development and web design newsletter with a focus on tools.

 Number of subscribers: 12,262